hhu-stups/prolog-jupyter-kernel/README.md

     - `error_prefix`: The prefix that is output for error messages
     - `informational_prefix`: The prefix that is output for informational messages
-    - `program_arguments`: Command line arguments with which the Prolog server can be started
+    - `program_arguments`: Command line arguments with which the Prolog server can be started If this differs from the default value, an absolute path or one relative to the location of the Jupyter notebook needs to be provided
   - Additionally, a `kernel_implementation_path` (which needs to be absolute) can be provided:
     - The corresponding module needs to define a class `PrologKernelImplementation` as a subclass of `PrologKernelBaseImplementation`, which can be used to override the kernel's behavior (see [Overriding the Kernel Implementation](#overriding-the-kernel-implementation)).

 In addition to configuring the Prolog implementation to be used, the Prolog server implements the predicate `jupyter:set_prolog_impl(+PrologImplementationID)` with which the implementation can be changed.
 In order for this to work, the configured `implementation_data` dictionary needs to contain data for more than one Prolog implementation.

+**Troubleshooting:**
+If the `program_arguments` provided for SICStus Prolog are invalid (e.g. the Prolog code file does not exist), the kernel waits for a response from the server which it will never receieve.
+In that state it is not able to log any exception and instead, nothing happens.
+To facilitate finding the cause of the error, before trying to start the Prolog server, the arguments and the directory from which they are tried to be executed are logged.

 ### Overriding the Kernel Implementation